never2average/pricing-research-consultant/README.md

 ## Data Format Requirements

-Before using the pricing consultant, you need to prepare your product, pricing, and customer data in either JSON or CSV format.
-Both formats support the same underlying data structure.
+Before using the pricing consultant, prepare your product, pricing, and customer data in JSON format.

 ### JSON Format